Fortifying our Region Against Fossil Fuels

 In Tacoma, we secured an interim regulation in 2017 barring new fossil fuel facilities, which we have successfully renewed every six months since.
 We continue to engage in a long-term planning process in an effort to ultimately secure land use code changes that establish a permanent ban on new facilities and expansions of existing facilities.

-In Vancouver, WA, where we defeated the Tesoro Savage terminal in 2018, we are working to expand the City’s existing ban on new oil terminals into a ban on all bulk fossil fuel facilities.
-We are also advocating a similar ban at the Port of Vancouver, which in 2019 adopted a “will not pursue” new bulk fossil fuel terminals policy.
+In Vancouver, WA, where we defeated the Tesoro Savage terminal in 2018, we quickly pivoted and successfully expanded the City’s existing ban on new oil terminals into a ban on all bulk fossil fuel facilities.

 See the other work that Stand Up To Oil has done to engage local governments!